Ahnaan/Pose-Detection-and-Rep-Counter-Using-Mediapipe/README.md

 4) No restriction for back angle <br>
 5) Consider leg closer to camera as exercised leg<br>

+Instructions.docx has a detailed description and steps of the project

 Input Video Link: https://drive.google.com/file/d/1QM8UFQciXxJll5SZaTAhdqO4mg6tzM8r/view